 Child Battery Choking Lawyer

-Young children, while delightful in their innocence and curiosity about the world, tend to put themselves in compromising situations with this inquisitiveness.
-It is important for any and all supervising adults to maintain a safe environment for these youngsters – one void of small objects close to the ground that may pose as choking hazards for kids.
+Young children, while delightful in their innocence and curiosity about the world, tend to put themselves in compromising situations with their inquisitiveness.
+Supervising adults should do everything in their power to maintain a safe environment for these youngsters – one void of small objects close to the ground that may pose choking hazards for adventurous children.
 Items such as batteries, certain foods, coins, and balloons should be kept well out of reach.

-If your child has suffered an injury from choking on a battery while under the supervision of another individual, then you deserve to claim damages for the needless pain he or she has suffered.
-Battery choking lawyer Jeffrey Kiilino, P.C. can help you in your pursuit of compensation.
+If your child has suffered an injury from choking on a battery while under the supervision of another individual, you may be able to recover damages from that individual for the needless pain your child has suffered.
+Battery-choking injury attorney Jeffrey Killino can help you obtain the compensation to which you are legally entitled.
 Please call our offices today at 877-875-2927 to speak with a lawyer about your situation.

 The Dangers of Battery Acid

-Batteries in particular pose a dual hazard for small children, since the child may choke on the item or suffer serious injury from battery acid exposure.
+Batteries may also cause a child injury from battery-acid exposure.
 Battery acid is extremely damaging to body tissues, so the ingestion of this substance can cause serious esophageal and/or gastrointestinal harm.
-Any leak in the battery casing can expose the child to severe internal damage.
+Any leak in the battery casing can expose a child to severe internal damage.

 Protect Your Child